lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris gives Jim a side hug when he reaches her._

-> You’re welcome for getting you away from the fumes...
+> You're welcome for getting you away from the fumes...

 **TheBlade** _(03-Sep-18 05:12 PM)_